Companion robot: Hyodol

 Hyodol is an advanced care robot designed to support the elderly by reminding them to take their medications and monitoring their movements to keep their guardians informed.
 Additionally, this innovative robot can detect and respond to the emotional states of its elderly users, adding a layer of personalized care.
 Hyodol is designed with the appearance and speech style of a 7-year-old Korean grandchild, featuring a soft fabric exterior and user interaction methods such as striking the head or patting the back.
 It is equipped with various sensors and wireless communication technologies to collect and process data, supporting mobile apps and PC web monitoring systems for remote monitoring from anywhere.

 In South Korea, approximately 10,000 Hyodol robots are deployed to the homes of elderly individuals living alone, providing essential support and companionship.
 Local governments, including provincial and county offices, have embraced Hyodol as a solution to address social challenges stemming from the country's rapidly aging society.Furthermore, the robot is widely utilized in the treatment of dementia patients at a university hospital in Gangwon province.

 Hyodol was honored with the Mobile World Congress (MWC) Global Mobile Awards (GLOMO) in the "Best Mobile Innovation for Connected Health and Wellbeing" category on February 29, 2024.

 Moxie

 Moxie was a companion robot for autistic children developed by a company called Embodied.
 Although it had limited motion, it presented itself as a lifelike avatar.
 It was designed to help the children learn emotional cognition, using remotely hosted large language models to direct its responses.
-When the company went out of business, the robots stopped working.
-As of December 2024, there were plans to create an open-source backend to keep the devices running.
+When the company went out of business in 2024, the robots stopped working but their last update changed the firmware to allow non-Embodied backends and an open-source backend "Openmoxie" was written in response which removed the child-safety filters.
+After some renewed popularity following Moxie's appearance in the film M3GAN 2.0 in 2025, entrepreneur Kush Taneja formed a new company called Moxie Robots Inc, bought the branding and the rights to run a new official backend for the robots and ran it until June 30, 2026.